kistofe/Boss-Design/README.md

 ## Introduction

+## Types of Boss
+Depending on their role, Bosses can be:

+### Mini-Boss or Sub-Boss
+They are not "Bosses" as we all know, but exceptionally strong enemies that tend to appear in the middle of a level.
+With a Mini-Boss design, what is more important is to center on its gameplay, rather than other aspects other type of Bosses do have.

+### Secondary Boss
+### Main Boss
+### Final Boss

 ## What do boss battles mean for players?
 ### Feeling of Mastery
 Boss fights have a unique feeling among all battles in videogame.
 They are distinct to normal battles in the sense that they do not aim to serve as learning tools or to test if the player can use new skills, they serve as challenges to test whether the player has mastered the previously learned skills in the game.